 Students with asthma or other airway constriction diseases may self-administer their medication upon approval of parents, prescribing physician, and the school nurse.
 Students at Central will continue to deliver other prescription medications to the nurse at Central.
-Students will stop for their meds at breakfast, recess, lunch or the end-of-the-day.

 Accident Procedure